realA10001986/SID/README.md

 - [SD card](#sd-card) support
 - built-in OTA installer for firmware updates

+>This [repository](https://sid.out-a-ti.me) is the upstream source for CircuitSetup's releases.
+The only difference is that both code and documentation [here](https://sid.out-a-ti.me) might be ahead in development.

 ## Installation

 If a previous version of the SID firmware is installed on your device, you can update easily using the pre-compiled binary.
 Enter the [Config Portal](#the-config-portal), click on "Update" and select the pre-compiled binary file provided in this repository ([install/sid-A10001986.ino.nodemcu-32s.bin](https://github.com/realA10001986/SID/blob/main/install/sid-A10001986.ino.nodemcu-32s.bin)).